cms-tau-pog/TauTriggerSFs/README.md

       * HLT_DoubleMediumChargedIsoPFTau40_Trk1_TightID_eta2p1_Reg
       * HLT_DoubleTightChargedIsoPFTau40_Trk1_eta2p1_Reg

-The efficiencies and SF are measured on Full 2017 Data with 42 1/fb using SingleMuon dataset of 17Nov2017 ReReco samples.
-Further details can be found in Tau POG presentations such as: https://indico.cern.ch/event/700042/contributions/2871830/attachments/1591232/2527113/180129_TauPOGmeeting_TriggerEfficiency_hsert.pdf
+Original efficiencies and SF are measured on Full 2017 Data with 42 1/fb using SingleMuon dataset of 17Nov2017 ReReco samples.
+Further details can be found in Tau POG presentations such as: https://indico.cern.ch/event/700042/contributions/2871830/attachments/1591232/2527113/180129_TauPOGmeeting_TriggerEfficiency_hsert.pdf (***Outdated!***)

+Updated MCv2 efficiencies and SFs with MVAv2 presented in August 2018: https://indico.cern.ch/event/749815/contributions/3104487/attachments/1700196/2737887/Ruggles_TauTriggers_TauPOG_20180813_v1.pdf.
+These efficiencies and SFs can be found in ```master``` branch.

+Most Current Results Updated SFs are provided including the analytic fit and uncertainties in February 2019: https://indico.cern.ch/event/799374/contributions/3323191/attachments/1797874/2931826/TauTrigger2017SFv3_TauID_hsert.pdf.
+To access those SFs, please go to ```final_2017_MCv2``` branch and see the README file there for detailed instructions.

 # Accessing the Efficiencies and SFs